 Frequently Asked Questions

-1. Has the developer consulted with the authorities?
+1. Has the developer consulted with the authorities or existing residents?

-The developer has undertaken significant consultation with local, state and federal departments over the past two years, which has resulted in considerable design evolution and amendments to the original development plans which have shaped their current form.
+The developer has undertaken significant consultation with local, state and federal departments over the past two years and held a number of public consultation sessions, two of these community drop-in sessions held in May 2017.
+This has resulted in considerable design evolution and amendments to the original development plans which have shaped their current form.

 2. What documents will be submitted for assessment soon?